MaksymTsapiv/eBPF_monitor_firewall/README.md

 # eBPF_monitor_firewall

-In this project we've learned eBPF technology and used them in the following contexts:
+In this project we use eBPF to implement:

-# Monitor Firewall
+# Firewall
 Firewall that tracks network activity and suggests what to do if suspicious activity encountered.
-See readme inside for more info.
+See readme inside the folder for more info.

 # Frame counter